PaulBoye-py/third-sem-exam/README.md

 ## Folder Structure

-I have divided the terraform modules and files into different files based on the actions they perform.
+I have divided the terraform blocks into different files based on the actions they perform.

 - The [k8s](https://github.com/PaulBoye-py/third-sem-exam/tree/main/k8s) folder contains the terraform files to provide my k8s cluster called `demo`.
 Under the `k8s` folder, there are 11 terraform files, each performing different tasks.